monogram124/Flappy-Duck/README.md

 So the game is not ready yet and i am going to upload some new featrues, like bosses and so on

-// now game can be opened as a dekstop application
+// now game can be opened as a dekstop application using electron.js